LifGorg/TeamB_mrsd_24/operator/gimbal-foxglove-controller/README.md

 npm run local-install
 ```

-Then in Foxglove Studio, add the panel named `gimbal-virtual-controller` from the Add panel menu.
+Then in Foxglove Studio, add either panel from the Add panel menu:
+- `gimbal-virtual-controller` (legacy, full controls)
+- `gimbal-capture-controller` (new, capture/record only)

-You can change the publish topic and repeat rate in the panel settings.
+You can change the publish topic and other settings in the panel settings.

 [Foxglove](https://foxglove.dev) allows developers to create [extensions](https://docs.foxglove.dev/docs/visualization/extensions/introduction), or custom code that is loaded and executed inside the Foxglove application.
 This can be used to add custom panels.
 Extensions are authored in TypeScript using the `@foxglove/extension` SDK.